rmjarvis/TreeCorr/README.rst

 - 2-point correlations may be auto-correlations or cross-correlations.
 This includes shear-shear, count-shear, count-count, kappa-kappa, etc.  (Any combination of shear, kappa, and counts.)
+- 3-point correlations currently can only be auto-correlations.
+This includes shear-shear-shear, count-count-count, and kappa-kappa-kappa.
+The cross varieties are planned to be added in the near future.
-- 2-point functions can be done with correct curved-sky calculation using RA, Dec coordinates, on a Euclidean tangent plane, or in 3D using RA, Dec and a distance.
+- Both 2- and 3-point functions can be done with correct curved-sky calculation using RA, Dec coordinates, on a Euclidean tangent plane, or in 3D using either RA, Dec and a distance or (x,y,z) positions.
 - The front end is in Python, which can be used as a Python module or as a standalone executable using configuration files.
 - The actual computation of the correlation functions is done in C++ using ball trees (similar to kd trees), which make the calculation extremely efficient.
 - When available, OpenMP is used to run in parallel on multi-core machines.
 - Approximate running time for 2-point shear-shear is ~30 sec * (N/10^6) / core
   for a bin size of 0.1 in log(r).
 It scales as b^(-2).
-This is the slowest of the various kinds of correlations, so others will be a bit faster, but with the same scaling with N and b.
+This is the slowest of the various kinds of 2-point correlations, so others will be a bit faster, but with the same scaling with N and b.
-- 3-point functions have not yet been migrated to the new API, but they should be available soon.
+- The running time for 3-point functions are highly variable depending on the range of triangle geometries you are calculating.
+They are significantly slower than the 2-point functions, but many orders of magnitude faster than brute force algorithms.
 - Reference: Jarvis, Bernstein, & Jain, 2004, MNRAS, 352, 338
+  (I'm working on new paper about TreeCorr, including some of the improvements I've made since then, but this will suffice as a reference for now.)
+- Record on the Astrophyics Source Code Library: http://ascl.net/1508.007

 The code is licensed under a FreeBSD license.
 Essentially, you can use the code in any way you want, but if you distribute it, you need to include the